Olex2/help/gui/EN/work/refine.md

 # refine-target
-Refine the structure.
+Refine the structure with, e.g.,
 - CTRL+R
 - >>'refine'
 - >>'refine 4 4'

+# refine-settings-target
+Open the refinement settings

 # draw-target
 Make an image of the structure using the current settings

+# draw-settings-target
+Open the drawing settings

 # report-target
 Generate a report

-# refine-settings-target
-Open the refinement settings

-# draw-settings-target
-Open the drawing settings

 # report-settings-target